• Skip to primary navigation

 Thrift store flipping is one of my favorite ways to earn money, mainly because I love thrifting.
 I have been thrifting for the longest time way before I even considered selling the items that I’ve bought.

-Even when I was still earning a huge amount of money from my employment, I still buy most of my clothes and other household items at thrift stores.
+Even when I was still earning a huge amount of money from my employment, I still bought most of my clothes and other household items at thrift stores.
 Saving money is the primary reason why I thrift.

 Another reason why I love shopping at thrift stores is that a lot of clothes I find at thrift shops are less boring than those that I see in shopping malls.